mgamio/blog/_posts/2022-10-05-load-balancing-clustering.md

 comments: false
 ---

 Load balancing is a process that routes network traffic to a group of backend servers, also known as a server pool.
-A load balancer is responsible for distributing incoming requests to a collection of application servers.
+A load balancer is responsible for [distributing incoming requests](https://codersite.dev/hot-warm-architecture-elasticsearch/){:target="_blank"} to a collection of application servers.

 Load balancers help solve problems of performance, economy, and availability.